brittanyrw/emojibops/README.md

 - [Get Emoji](https://getemoji.com/) and [EmojiCopy](https://www.emojicopy.com/) are tools to copy regular emojis easily from one page.
 Note: The initial homepage does not display all skin color versions of each emoji so you will need to search in Emojipedia for those.
 - [Emojipedia](https://emojipedia.org/) - A directory of all emojis.

 Note when you copy these emojis and paste them into your text editor or Github, they will no longer look like the Twitter emojis.
-But don't worry, Javascript will convert them to the Twitter emojis on the EmojiScreen website.
+But don't worry, Javascript will convert them to the Twitter emojis on the EmojiBops website.

 ### Genres 🔍